 The Marine Corps War Memorial was dedicated Nov.
 10, 1954, on the 179th anniversary of the Marine Corps.
-The Memorial centers on a sculpture based on the iconic photo of Marines and was cast in bronze in Brooklyn, N.Y., before being trucked to Washington D.C.
+The Memorial centers on a sculpture based on the iconic photo of Marines and was cast in bronze in Brooklyn, New York, before being trucked to Washington D.C.

 1955: A new emblem

 - Marine Corps strength: 205,170 (0.12% of U.S. population)